 Payment Programs for Eligible Customers

-Budget Payment Plan - Levels monthly payment by averaging gas usage over the past 12 months, then adjusted for current rates.
-Plan reviewed periodically so that customers only pay for what they owe.

-Budget Plus - Pay a special budget amount, plus one of 12 equal payments of the past-due amount.
+Budget Payment Plan – A fixed monthly plan calculated on current rates and actual usage that is reviewed periodically and adjusted, with an annual true up in May.Budget Plus - Pay a budget amount, plus one of 12 equal payments of the past-due amount.

 Current Plus - Pay current charges and make one of six equal payments of the past-due amount.